Saturday 11th May 2024 at 11.00 am. Category AL. 14 miles / 4100 ft.

 The route covers sections of Pendle that are seldom visited and takes runners over some of the high, rough and in places trackless moorland terrain, with steep ascents and descents, including loose stones, mud, peat and rough grass / dead bracken.
 The crossing of Deep Clough beyond CP4 involves a traverse of steep and loose shale which can be avoided by ascending directly up from CP4 and across the top of the clough by Deep Clough spring

 After navigating round the hill for 12 miles the final two miles gives runners a chance to really ‘let go’ as it’s all downhill to the finish!

 Overall, the position of the checkpoints offers some interesting route choices and certainly forms much of the discussion in the pub afterwards!

-A map showing checkpoints and grid references and cut off times, to a scale of 1:25000, will be provided at registration and can be viewed / printed below.
+A map showing checkpoints and grid references and cut off times, to a scale of 1:25000, can be viewed / printed below.

 |CP1||Stream crossing, bottom of Mearley Clough||SD783411|

 |CP3||South side of wall corner, bottom of Big End||SD809418||Closes at 12.25 hrs|

 |CP5||Between track walls, Stainscomb||SD796384|

 |CP6||Knoll, bottom of Ashendean Clough||SD777396||Closes at 14.15 hrs|